Unsupported Browser

 • Parental leave should not be a factor in decisions regarding trainee progression, trainee assessment and evaluation, access to leadership or research positions, and promotion or graduation.

-The following guidelines offer a framework for support of a pregnant trainee and workplace accommodations:
+The following guidelines offer ACS recommendations offer a framework in support of a breastfeeding trainee and workplace accommodations:

 • Trainees who intend to breastfeed should be allowed flexibility to support expressing breast milk.
 Nursing mother break-time provisions is a patient protection in the Affordable Care Act of 2010, which amended Section 7 of the Fair Labor Standards Act, which requires covered employers to provide eligible employees with reasonable break time in a private, safe, and convenient place (other than a bathroom) to express milk for one year following the birth of a child.
 Access to a safe, hygienic, and convenient place for the storage of pumped milk also should be provided.